 ARE YOUR INSPECTORS CERTIFIED?
-Our inspectors are MFW (Moisture Free Warranty) certified, EDI (Exterior Design Institute) and AWCI (Association of Wall & Ceiling Industry) certified.
-We are an independent, third party inspection company.
+We’ve been doing stucco inspections for over thirty years on all types of properties, small and large.
+Our experienced stucco inspectors are MFW (Moisture Free Warranty) certified, EDI (Exterior Design Institute), and AWCI (Association of Wall & Ceiling Industry) certified.
+We would not still be in business if our stucco inspections damaged the home’s integrity.
+We are an independent inspection company.
+We do not give repair estimates or make stucco repairs.
+That would not be ethical.

-• For Hard Coat Stucco a 3/16-inch drill bit is used to make probe holes
+• For Hard Coat Stucco, a 3/16-inch drill bit is used to make one probe (see the left picture)

-FEES: Our fees are based on the age of the home and the total square footage of the home (above grade).
-If the home has a walk-out basement, the square footage of the basement also needs to be included in the total square footage.
-If there are any outbuildings on the property that need inspected, that square footage should also be added to the total.
-If you book a home inspection along with a stucco inspection with us, a discount will be included for both.
+FEES: Our fees are based on the age and square footage of the home.
+If there are any outbuildings on the property that need to be inspected, that square footage should also be added to the total.
+We do not investigate stucco fences unless we are asked to.

 Windows and Doors